GRI 2-12, 2-13, 2-14, 2-27, 3-1, 3-2

 Clean Energy Towards Net Zero

-• Attract foreign investors in the energy industry
+• Attracting foreign investors into the energy industry

 • Management Approach (3-1, 3-2, 3-3)